MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 2. `x == 10`, `y == 0`
 3. `x == 10`, `y == 20`

 Since there is a single global ordering as written in the source code.
-(But of course another thread may still observe midway through the code, resulting in outcome 2.)
+(Of course another thread may still observe midway through the code, resulting in outcome 2.)
-It is possible to modify the behaviour via `std::memory_order`, which can provide a small increase in memory access performance on some CPU architectures.
+The behaviour may be modified via `std::memory_order`, which can provide a small increase in memory access performance on some CPU architectures.
 But I **strongly** recommend you stay with the default, because sequential consistency is the safest and most intuitive option.
 For nearly all applications, the small performance improvement will not be worth the risk of incorrect code and subsequent time and mental health lost to debugging.
 Testament to sequential consistency's fundamental value is its adoption in the memory models of other programming languages such as Java, Go, and Rust.

 [^6]: Amusingly, it seems many C++ experts are confused too, as `std::memory_order::consume` is discouraged from use while its specification is revised.

 TODO: discuss C++ synchronisation APIs: atomic, mutex, thread, fence, etc

-### A note on volatile
+### A note on `volatile`

-TODO
+Far too many sources claim thread safety can be achieved by declaring variables as `volatile`.
+This is theoretically and practically incorrect.
+To put it bluntly: `volatile` does not provide any inter-thread synchronisation, and attempting to use `volatile` to share data between threads is undefined behaviour.

+So what *does* `volatile` do?
+It effectively forces the compiler to generate a memory access instruction, even where the compiler may wish to not do so due to optimisation.
+While this guarantee might look promising for thread safety, note that this does not mitigate memory access trickery done by hardware - the memory access may still, for example, be reordered through out of order execution. `volatile` is intended to be used for [signal handlers](https://en.cppreference.com/w/cpp/utility/program/signal) and memory locations with special hardware side effects (e.g. microcontroller registers).

+Unfortunately, `volatile` may appear to work as a thread safety mechanism on platforms where the hardware memory model is generous.
+On the common x86 CPU architecture, memory access reorderings are limited, so a normal memory access instruction emitted from use of a `volatile` object can result in a functioning program.
+It is probably due to this fact that `volatile` has been proclaimed as a thread safety tool.
+However, the same code that works on x86 likely will not work on a different architecture, such as ARM, because that code invokes undefined behaviour.
+There is no reason to play with fire trying to use `volatile` rather than proper thread safety mechanisms on a modern compiler.
+Just use `std::atomic`, please!

 ## Practical examples